davidtys/ruby_curate_tumblr/README.md

 ### Config

-Curate Tumblr uses the name of your tumblr to find the folder for links (to reblog and follow) and config file
+Curate Tumblr uses the name of your tumblr to find the directory for links (to reblog and follow) and config file

-#### Create folders
+#### Create directories

-Create a folder where you will have your config and links files :
+Create a directory where you will have your config and links files :

 ex : /home/tumblr

-Create in this folder another folder with your test tumblr name :
+Create in this directory another directory with your test tumblr name :

 ex : /home/tumblr/mytumblrtest

-In this folder create a folder links and a folder logs
+In this directory create a directory links and a directory logs

 ex :